sameerjha462000/nodeJS/04_moongose/notes/models.md

 ## Reading/Finding

-6. Finding with mongoose
-    Finding takes time, so it is a time taking operation.
+Finding with mongoose takes time as it is a time taking operation.
 They do not return a promise as they are not fully-fledged promises.
 Although they are thenable.

     ```Javascript
         Movie.find({}).then(data => {console.log(data)})